 Note: Unless users are deprovisioned via SSO, they will continue to be able to access Udemy for Business through SSO, even if they are deactivated through your account.
 Your IT Team, or team responsible for your SSO integration with Udemy for Business, can assist with deprovisioning to prevent users accessing your account through SSO.

 For deactivated users, all the data associated with their learning and the use of their account will be retained in your insights and reports.
-You can access a list of all your Deactivated Users in a new filter on the left sidebar menu of the Manage Users area.
+You can access a list of all your Deactivated Users in a filter on the left sidebar menu of the Manage Users area.

 If you need to revert a deactivation (eg. made a mistake), or if you wish to have a user returned to the account after being temporarily deactivated, you can use the option to Reactivate User.
 You can learn more on how to do that here.